pawelwuuu/permutations/README.md

 ### Configuration file parameters.

 It should contain single line with two parameters.
 First parameter is length of permutation set (max 60), second is number of permutations that will be generated.
 Config files must end with a single new line.
-For purpose of generating all permutations type 0 as number of permutations parameter.
+For purpose of generating all possible permutations type 0 as number of permutations parameter.

 ## Supported languages
 Only polish language is supported at this moment.